Center for Urban Agriculture & Gardening Education

 East Capitol Urban Farm

 East Capitol Urban Farm is one of several urban food hubs pioneered by CAUSES to improve food security and sustainability in D.C. neighborhoods through food production, food preparation, food distribution, and waste and water management.
 East Capitol Urban Farm is a result of a major local, federal, public and private alliance between CAUSES, the District of Columbia Housing Authority, the Urban Waters Federal Partnership, several District of Columbia government agencies, community organizations, churches, and businesses to transform a vacant, three-acre parcel of land to become the city’s largest scale urban farm of its type.
-The farm increases access to local and sustainable produce and fish for the Ward 7 community.
+The farm increases access to local and sustainable produce for the Ward 7 community.

 East Capitol Urban Farm, Ward 7